ChaosDonkey06/IMD_RetrospectiveForecasting/README.md

 ```

 ### 1.2 Prepare data
 We work with the US level incident case count data.
-The next file create a monthly US level IMD case counts and saves the file in `data/raw_data/processed_data_us.csv`
+The next file create a monthly US level IMD case counts and saves the file in `data/raw_data/processed_data_us.csv`.

 ```
 python prepare_data.py
 ```

 ### 1.3 Time series analyses
-Just looking at the time series it looks like there's a seasonality, and also there're substantial references pointing different explanation to this.
-We investigating the seasonal patterns using Local Wavelet Power Spectrum (LWPS).
-The notebook `analyses/TimeSeriesAnalyses.ipynb`...
+Looking at the time series it looks like there's a seasonality and also there're substantial references pointing different explanation to this.
+We investigated the seasonal patterns with Local Wavelet Power Spectrum (LWPS).
+The notebook `analyses/TimeSeriesAnalyses.ipynb` use this methods on the detrended IMD time series to produce a Fourier decomposition in time.